CP violation in quasi-two-body $D\to VP$ decays and three-body $D$ decays mediated by vector resonances: Introduction

 One of the most salient features of the topological approach for charm decays is that all the topological amplitudes except the tree amplitude $T$ are dominated by nonfactorizable long-distance effects.
 That is, final-state interactions play an essential role in describing the hadronic decays of charmed mesons.
 In~\cite{Cheng:2012a} we have pointed out the importance of a resonant-like final-state rescattering which has the same topology as the QCD-penguin exchange topological graph $\PE$.
 Hence, penguin annihilation receives sizable long-distance contributions through final-state interactions.
 Making the ansatz that $(\PE)^{\rm LD}$ is of the same order of magnitude as $E$ and flavor independent, we obtain \be \en Comparing this with Eq.~(\ref{eq:Ratio,QCDF}), we see that, in the presence of the long-distance penguin exchange, not only the magnitudes of the ratios are enhanced but the strong phases are also closer to $90^\circ$ rather than to $180^\circ$.
 We have predicted that $\Delta a_{CP}^{\rm dir}$ is about $(-0.139\pm0.004)\%$ and $(-0.151\pm0.004)\%$ for the two solutions of $W$-exchange amplitudes~\cite{Cheng:2012b}.
 Those were the main predictions among others made in 2012.
 Nowadays, we know that the LHCb's new measurement (\ref{eq:LHCb:2019}) almost coincides with our second solution.
 This implies that one does not need new physics at all to understand the first observation of $\Delta a_{CP}^{\rm dir}$ by the LHCb.

 Although both QCDF and FAT approaches lead to $\Delta a_{CP}^{\rm dir}$ at the per mille level~\cite{Cheng:2012b,Cheng:2012a,Li:2012}, they can be discriminated in the $D\to V\!P$ sector.
-While our approach predicts \CP asymmetries of $D^0\to \pi^+\rho^-$ and $D^0\to K^+K^{*-}$ similar to that of the corresponding $D\to PP$ decays~\cite{Cheng:2019}, the FAT approach leads to very tiny values of \CP violation for $D^0\to \pi^\pm\rho^\mp$ and $D^0\to K^\pm K^{*\mp}$~\cite{Qin}.
+While our approach based on QCDF predicts \CP asymmetries of $D^0\to \pi^+\rho^-$ and $D^0\to K^+K^{*-}$ similar to that of the corresponding $D\to PP$ decays~\cite{Cheng:2019}, the FAT approach leads to very tiny values of \CP violation for $D^0\to \pi^\pm\rho^\mp$ and $D^0\to K^\pm K^{*\mp}$~\cite{Qin}.
 In this work, we shall examine the underlying reason for the discrepancy between the two approaches for $D\to V\!P$ decays and present a more detailed analysis.
 We will also study the implications for \CP asymmetry distributions in three-body $D$ decays.
-For example, the experimental Dalitz plot analysis of $D^0\to \pi^+\pi^-\pi^0$ indicates that this channel is predominated by the $\rho^\pm$ and $\rho^0$ resonances.
+For example, the experimental Dalitz plot analysis of $D^0\to \pi^+\pi^-\pi^0$ indicates that this channel is predominated by the $\rho^\pm$ and $\rho^0$ resonances (see Sec.~III B below).
 The interference between these resonances will yield rich information on local \CP asymmetries.

 The layout of the present work is organized as follows.
 In view of updates in several branching fractions, we will perform a re-fit to the Cabibbo-favored modes to extract various topological tree amplitudes in Sec.~\ref{sec:DCPV}.
 Then we elaborate the calculation of direct \CP violation in $D\to V\!P$ decays in detail and compare our results with those of FAT.
 In Sec.~\ref{sec:3-body DCPV} we discuss \CP asymmetry distributions in the following 3-body $D$ decays: $D^0\to K^+K^-\pi^0$, $D^0\to \pi^+\pi^-\pi^0$, $D^+\to K^+K_S\pi^0$ and $D_s^+\to K^0\pi^+\pi^0$.
 We focus on the phase-space region where these three-body decays are governed by the quasi-two-body $D\to V\!P$ ones.
 Our conclusions are presented in Sec.~\ref{sec:summary}.